 Indiana's work often consists of bold, simple, iconic images, especially numbers and short words like EAT, HUG, and, his best-known example, LOVE.
+His work explores the American identity and the power of abstraction and language.
+By using a written word as the central element of his work, Indiana created a legacy for all contemporary artists after him.

-In 2008, Indiana created an image similar to his iconic LOVE (letters tacked two to a line, the letter "o" tilted on its side), but this time showcasing the word "HOPE," and has donated all proceeds from the image went to the Democratic National Committee for Barack Obama's presidential campaign.
-A stainless steel sculpture of HOPE was unveiled outside Denver's Pepsi Center during the 2008 Democratic National Convention.
+In 2008, Indiana created an image similar to his iconic LOVE (letters tacked two to a line, the letter "o" tilted on its side), but this time showcasing the word HOPE, and has donated all proceeds from the image went to the Democratic National Committee for Barack Obama's presidential campaign.
+A stainless-steel sculpture of HOPE was unveiled outside Denver's Pepsi Center during the 2008 Democratic National Convention.